Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Order validation before submission prevents rejected orders
 - Understanding of exchange-specific behaviors (fees, minimum orders, precision) is essential
 - Multiple patchers for the same object in tests can cause "Patch is already started" errors
+- Position sizing needs to account for exchange-specific minimum order sizes and precision

 ## Data Management